 Lubbock has perhaps the largest medical system in the Southwest.
 Covenant Medical System operates two hospitals, and between these and the University Medical Center, you can get some of the best medical care in the country.
 UMC has a nationally known cancer research center, and both systems have outstanding heart disease specialists.

-Caprock Canyon is slightly closer and less traveled.
+Caprock Canyon is even closer and less traveled.
 Take in the rugged landscape and truly hike the real West Texas.
 It’s our personal favorite, there’s the State of Texas Bison herd, less people than Palo Duro and less mountain biking, perfect for hikers.

 The Guadalupe Mountains is a Texas national park 3.5 hours south of town.
 Lubbock is the largest city within driving distance, making this national park one of the least visited in the entire country.
 With the largest mountain in Texas and an abundance of caves, even a local Lubbock grotto seeks routine spelunking missions to the Guadalupe’s.
 Carlsbad Caverns, a national park of New Mexico is also nearby for weekend excursions.

-This rich musical tradition is maintained at all levels, from the School of Bluegrass at South Plains College to the Cactus Theater and Moonlight Musicals.
+Our rich musical tradition is maintained at all levels, from the School of Bluegrass at South Plains College to the Cactus Theater and Moonlight Musicals.
 The picturesque and historic Depot District has nightly performances and great weekend shows.
 Fans of country music can regularly see major acts on tour in Lubbock.